Control each other’s apps with new screensharing tool Screen – TechCrunch

 Sherwani’s new creation could become an acquisition target for video call giants like Zoom, but he might not be so willing to sell this time around.
 Founded in 2013, Screenhero was incredibly powerful for its time, offering some of the collaboration tools now in Screen.
 But after it was acquired by Slack after raising just $1.8 million, Screenhero never got the integration it deserved.

 “We finally shipped interactive screen sharing almost three years later, but it wasn’t as performant as Screenhero, and was eventually removed in 2019” Sherwani writes.
-“Given that it was used by a tiny fraction of Slack’s user-base, and had a high maintenance cost, this was the correct decision for Slack.”
+“Given that it was used by a tiny fraction of Slack’s user-base, and had a high maintenance cost, this was the correct decision for Slack .”
 Still, he explains why a company like Screen is better off independent.
 “Embedding one complex piece of software in another imposes a lot more constraints, which makes it more expensive to build.
 It’s far easier to have a standalone app that just does one thing well.”

 Screen actually does a lot of things well.
 I tried it with my wife, and the low latency and extensive flexibility made it downright delightful to try co-writing this article.
 It’s easy to imagine all sorts of social use cases springing up if teens get ahold of Screen.
 The whole concept of screensharing is getting popularized by apps like Squad and Instagram’s new Co-Watching feature that launched today.